Siab Bazaar in Samarkand

 Key Features and Attractions

-• Plov (Pilaf): Uzbekistan's signature dish, made with rice, meat, carrots, and spices, is often prepared and served fresh at the bazaar.
+• Plov (Pilaf): A signature Uzbek dish made with rice, meat, carrots, and spices, freshly prepared at the bazaar.

-• Samsa: A type of savory pastry filled with meat, onions, and spices, typically baked in a tandoor oven.
+• Samsa: Savory pastries filled with meat, onions, and spices, baked in a tandoor oven.

-• Shashlik: Skewers of grilled meat, typically served with fresh vegetables and flatbread.
+• Shashlik: Skewered grilled meat, often served with fresh vegetables and flatbread.

-• Chak-chak: A sweet dessert made from fried dough soaked in honey, perfect for those with a sweet tooth.
+• Chak-chak: A sweet treat made from fried dough pieces coated in honey, perfect for dessert lovers.

 Location and Accessibility